Sewer Blockage and Clogged Drain

 Scale and iron deposits form in steel and iron sewer systems, pitting the pipe.
 This allows for pockets of particulate matter to lodge and begin building “sewer sludge”.
 The sewer sludge begins to build and over time, the inside diameter of the pipe is restricted.

-Restriction of the sewer and drain lines are in essence a clog.
-Sewage and grey water flows slower.
+Restriction of the sewer and drain lines is in essence a clog.
+Sewage and grey water flow slower.
 The lines were originally installed with consideration to size and gallons per minute the drain lines would need to convey the sewage to the sewer.
-Though water is flowing, you will notice it does not leave the tub or sink basin as quickly as it use too.
+Though water is flowing, you will notice it does not leave the tub or sink basin as quickly as it used too.
 This should be taken as a precursor to a blockage.